Crilum/update/README.md

-update - updates apps installed with Apt. update pi-apps - updates apps installed with pi-apps update snaps - updates apps installed with the snap store and snapd update help - Displays a help
+update - updates apps installed with Apt. update pi-apps - updates apps installed with pi-apps update snaps - updates apps installed with the snap store and snapd update help - Displays a help.
 ```

 # What if don't have Pi-Apps or snapd?